Delaware School Nurse Association By-Laws

-D. The executive committee shall act for the membership during the year on matters of concern to school nurses and shall have the power to use funds of DSNA as is necessary.
+D. Act for the membership during the year on matters of concern to school nurses and shall have the power to use funds of DSNA as is necessary.
 A two-thirds (2/3) vote of the committee will be necessary for any expenditure.

 E. Formulate committee guidelines, which shall be reviewed periodically.

-F. Approve committee membership in accordance with Article lX of these By-Laws
+F. Approve committee membership in accordance with Article IX of these by-laws.

 Section 4: Meetings.

 The Executive Committee will meet at least three (3) times a year.
 Any member may call for additional meetings when deemed necessary.

 Section 5: Term of Office.